 Bingham Hall is a landmark on campus.
 It is where we gather each morning for assembly.
 Its façade holds the unofficial Gould motto: To Thine Own Self Be True.
 The 550-seat auditorium has hosted screenings by Academy Award-winning documentarians; readings by renowned poets; lectures on topics such as human rights, climate change, and avalanche awareness; ballets; rock bands; chamber orchestras; small one-act plays and huge Broadway musicals.
 But Bingham Auditorium has been doing all of this with insufficient equipment and systems.
 We hope to soon begin a complete overhaul of the systems in Bingham Auditorium, including upgrades to projection, sound, lighting, and rigging.
-Our new sound and projection system will be capable of streaming live performances from the Metropolitan opera, host film festivals, and provide flexibility for both resident and touring performing arts productions.
+Our new sound and projection system will be capable of streaming live performances from the Metropolitan Opera, host film festivals, and provide flexibility for both residents and touring performing arts productions.

 The Competition Venue Improvement Campaign

 The Competition Venue Improvement Campaign is a joint effort of Gould Academy, Sunday River, and Sunday River Ski & Snowboard Club to create the premier race training venue in the northeast.
 It is a major step forward for Gould and a significant improvement to race training facilities for all at Sunday River.
 The project includes eliminating the Over Easy trail, which currently intersects Monday Mourning.
 The second phase will see a surface lift installed the length of Monday Mourning.
 A surface lift means more repetitions for all student-athletes training at Sunday River.
 More repetitions means better results.
 By decreasing the time up the mountain by almost 40%, a surface lift provides greater training efficiency and more engagement with coaches.
 The improvements to the competition venue position Sunday River and Gould Academy as a premier race training venue in the northeast.